-- To determine our total population of employees, we included all of our employees as of December 31, 2018. - To identify our median employee from our employee population, we calculated the aggregate amount of each employee's (i) base salary paid in 2018, (ii) actual bonuses paid for 2018, and (iii) the value of equity awards granted in 2018 using the same methodology we use for estimating the value of the equity awards granted to our named executive officers and reported in our Summary Compensation Table.
-In making this determination, we annualized the base salary and bonus elements listed in (i) and (ii) above paid for employees who were employed by us for less than the entire calendar year. - Because of the limited scale of our operations outside the United States, we excluded all 12 of our employees located outside the United States for purposes of determining our "median employee" in our pay ratio calculation.
-As of December 31, 2018, our employee population consisted of approximately 884 individuals, 872 of whom were located in the United States and 12 of whom were located outside of the United States, all of whom were located in Canada.
+- To determine our total population of employees, we included all of our employees as of December 31, 2020. - To identify our median employee from our employee population, we calculated the aggregate amount of each employee's (i) base salary paid in 2020, (ii) actual bonuses paid for 2020, and (iii) the value of equity awards granted in 2020 using the same methodology we use for estimating the value of the equity awards granted to our named executive officers and reported in our Summary Compensation Table.
+In making this determination, we annualized the base salary and bonus elements listed in (i) and (ii) above paid for employees who were employed by us for less than the entire calendar year.

+• Because of the limited scale of our operations outside the United States, we excluded all 16 of our employees located outside the United States for purposes of determining our "median employee" in our pay ratio calculation.
+As of December 31, 2020, our employee population consisted of approximately 1,404 individuals, 1,388 of whom were located in the United States and approximately 16 individuals that were located outside of the United States, all of whom were located in Canada.

 After applying the methodology described above, we determined our median employee.
-Once the median employee was identified, we then calculated the annual total compensation of this employee for 2018 in accordance with the requirements of the Summary Compensation Table.
+Once the median employee was identified, we then calculated the annual total compensation of this employee for 2020 in accordance with the requirements of the Summary Compensation Table, resulting in an annual total compensation of \$104,688.

-For 2018, the median of the annual total compensation of our employees (other than our Chief Executive Officer) was \$100,797 and the annual total compensation of our Chief Executive Officer, as reported in the Summary Compensation Table included in this Proxy Statement, was \$1,941,144.
-Based on this information, the ratio of the annual total compensation of our Chief Executive Officer to the median of the annual total compensation of all employees was 19 to 1.
+The annual total compensation of our Chief Executive Officer in 2020, as reported in the Summary Compensation Table included in this Proxy Statement, was \$1,890,141.
+Based on this information, the ratio of the annual total compensation of our Chief Executive Officer to the median of the annual total compensation of all employees was 18 to 1.

 This pay ratio represents our reasonable estimate calculated in a manner consistent with Item 402(u) of Regulation S-K and applicable guidance, which provide significant flexibility in how companies identify the median employee.
 Each company may use a different methodology and make different assumptions.
 As a result, and as explained by the SEC when it adopted these rules, in considering the pay ratio disclosure, stockholders should keep in mind that the rule was not designed to facilitate comparisons of pay ratios among different companies, even companies within the same industry, but rather to allow stockholders to better understand and assess each particular company's compensation practices and pay ratio disclosures.
-Neither the Compensation Committee nor our management used our 2018 Chief Executive Officer to median employee pay ratio in making compensation decisions.
+Neither the Compensation Committee nor our management used our Chief Executive Officer to median employee pay ratio in making compensation decisions.